 Remember, contactless payments won’t require a plastic credit card, yet Mastercard is facilitating this transformation.
 This suggests that Mastercard is accepting the changes that are coming to the financial payments sector.

-Mastercard partnered with Apple and Goldman Sachs to launch the Apple Card in August 2019.
+Mastercard partnered with Apple (AAPL) and Goldman Sachs to launch the Apple Card in August 2019.
 Mastercard will provide the infrastructure to support Apple’s growth into the payment’s ecosystem.

 Many believe that Apple Pay can reinvent the company and capture much of the digital wallet market share, given its 1.5 billion install base.